15 Tips For Growing Beautiful Orchids Indoors

 Orchids prefer to grow in bright indirect sunlight or dappled sunlight.

 This comes down to knowing your species more than any other factor.
-Some orchids need almost full shade, while some will not bloom without several hours of bright light daily.
+Some orchids indoors need almost full shade, while some will not bloom without several hours of bright light daily.
 Consider where your plant grows in nature and try to emulate that type of lighting.

 Most are epiphytic and will grow on trees in tropical and sub-tropical climates.
 This means they will do well in bright, but indirect sunlight, or dappled sunlight.